UK breast cancer charity · World Aid Network

 Is Breast Cancer Charity a registered charity?

 Breast Cancer Charity is a campaign of World Aid Network, a London-based humanitarian organisation, and Charity Commission registration is in progress.
 World Aid Network is registered with the UK Information Commissioner’s Office (ICO reference ZC156579).
-Online donations are opening soon and will be processed securely; until then, gifts can be made by contacting the team directly.
+Online donations are processed securely by Stripe at breastcancer-charity.org/donate.

-Why is breast cancer survival so much lower in low-income countries than in the UK or US?
+Why is breast cancer survival so much lower in low-income countries than in the UK?

-In high-income countries such as the UK and US, roughly 85–90% of women diagnosed with breast cancer survive at least five years, because screening catches most cancers early.
+In the UK, roughly 85–90% of women diagnosed with breast cancer survive at least five years, because NHS screening catches most cancers early.
 In many low-income countries five-year survival is below 40%, because there is no routine screening and most cancers are found at stage III or IV.
 The gap is one of access, not biology.
 (Sources: WHO, NHS)

 When is Breast Cancer Awareness Month and what is Screen One More?

-Breast Cancer Awareness Month is every October in the UK, United States and worldwide.
+Breast Cancer Awareness Month is every October across the UK and worldwide.
 Breast Cancer Charity marks it with Screen One More: pledge to fund at least one complete screening (£25) for a woman in a low-income community who has never been examined.
 The 31-Day TLC Challenge promotes daily Touch–Look–Check breast awareness.
 Full guide: breastcancer-charity.org/breast-cancer-awareness-month

 Support Us